As an Amazon Associate, I earn from qualifying purchases.

 Learn how to make brown sugar in under five minutes, with only two ingredients.
 Make this brown sugar recipe at home, and never run out of this crucial baking ingredient again.

-Homemade brown sugar is so much easier and cheaper to make than you think.
+Homemade brown sugar is so much easier to make than you think.
 Make it at home and impress your friends!
 Or at the very least, you’ll impress yourself.

 First things first, this recipe is EASY.
-And so simple to adapt to meet your baking needs.
+And it is so simple to adapt to meet your baking needs.
 It’s totally fine to experiment with measurements to make it how you like it.
-You can’t break this recipe!
+You cannot break this recipe!

-We go through a lot of brown sugar because they are a key ingredient in something I make a lot – my recipe for Soft Whole Wheat Chocolate Chip Cookies.
-It’s also amazing in these Fudgy Gluten Free Chocolate Brownies, Brown Sugar Banana Bread, Puff Pastry Cinnamon Rolls, and of course, Overnight Cinnamon Rolls.
+We go through a lot of brown sugar because they are a key ingredient in something I make a lot – my recipe for whole wheat chocolate chip cookies.

 What Ingredients Are in Homemade Brown Sugar?